quinn-caverly/Youtube-Chrome-Extension/README.md

 Removes the recommended videos on the home page and the recommended videos on the side of the video player in order to remove distractions while doing productive work on Youtube.

-It is possible for anyone who uses chrome to install this extension.
 Download as a ZIP and then upload via chrome://extensions